Ke-Coding/Deep-Learning-Pros/README.md

 # Deep-Learning-Pros

-study notes for deep-learning:
+some tiny pros for deep-learning:

-- log_reg: logistic regression(based on numpy)
+- log_reg: logistic regression(based on numpy, spotting cats)